 Welcome to J S Kingfisher’s Muzoracle, a tool for engaging the intuition and imagination through music and story!

 With the exception of this page, the Muzoracle website is currently offline, undergoing a major redesign to reflect the release of the 2nd Edition.
 Available now, however, is the new User’s Guide, which covers all aspects of the system in great detail—please click below to download the pdf!
-Hardcopies of the new User’s Guide are currently being printed, and will be included with the system when it goes back on the market in early December, 2018.
+We'll be back online and the system will be available for purchase on January 1st, 2019—follow us on Facebook to keep posted!

 CLICK HERE TO DOWNLOAD THE NEW USER'S GUIDE!

 Join the Muzoracle community on Facebook!

 Explore in-depth interpretations of castings and the latest in Muzoracle theory on J S Kingfisher's Muzoracle blog!

 Swenakailo (swen-uh-KY-lo) is a sound immersion practice developed by J S Kingfisher that works in conjunction with Muzoracle castings.
 Inspiring, rejuvenating, and deeply relaxing, each Swenakailo session begins with a casting, then moves on to a sound bath in full surround, on custom quartz crystal instruments tuned to the keys and scales of Muzoracle mythopoetics.

 Swenakailo is available exclusively at Philomusica Studios in the Coachella Valley of Southern California (yes, that Coachella.)
 If you find yourself in the Palm Springs area or at a certain music festival, do come join Kingfisher for this unique and fulfilling experience.